gingasan/interactive-drama/README.md

 * Stay and see other NPCs' reaction by pressing "Tab" on your keyboard.
 * Interact with other NPCs by clicking the avatar of him/her and input the content.
 Press "Enter" or "确认" to calculate the result based on your input.

+**Move**

+Use ←, →, ↑, ↓.

 **To the next scene**

 Press the "去往下一个场景" button to jump to the next scene.

-**See your holdings**
+**Holdings**

 There are some items in the drama.
-Press the "道具" button to check.
+Press the "持有物" button to check.

+In this demonstration, the DramaLLM is based on GPT-4o.

+There are only three scenes available now, also in Chinese, apologized.
+We are still working on the script.

+If you like our project, come join us!

 ## Todo

+1. Complete script
+2. Generalize to English
+3. General interface